-The Massachusetts DEP's Source Water Assessment Program (SWAP), which evaluates each water source to identify potential contamination, states that the water sources that supply drinking water to the Hingham/Hull/North Cohasset System have a high susceptibility to potential contamination.
-The SWAP report is available at the state DEP website mass.gov/dep/water/drinking/3131000.pdf.
+The Massachusetts DEP's Source Water Assessment Program, which evaluates each water source to identify potential contamination. states that the water sources that supply drinking water to the Millbury System have a high susceptibility to potential contamination.
+The report is available on the DEP website at mass.gov/dep/water/drinking/2186000.pdf.